Designing a trashcan, suitable for both house and work environments, in order to solve problems related to lack of space

 The Significance of the problem

-As the population grows, economics flourish, and we are living on the same planet as we were living since the beginning, we are facing numerous contemporary problems.
+As the population grows, economics flourish, and we are still on the same planet as we were since the beginning, we are facing numerous contemporary problems.
 One of these problems is the lack of space.
 Accommodations are getting smaller in most countries, and offices are changing into shared spaces.
 So we need to make smarter use of these limited spaces.

 The change in house size in UK between 1930 and present time, with specific study on individual rooms.

 One of the mundane necessary objects in every house and office is a trashcan.
 The aim of this project is to find a solution to make more/better use of trashcan in different places.
-Now, crowded offices and cramped rooms need more productive trashcan that can solve the existing problems. the products available in the market have a particular focus on aesthetics for both office and house environments.
+Now, crowded offices and cramped rooms need more productive trashcan that can solve the existing problems.
+The products available in the market have a particular focus on aesthetics for both office and house environments.

-Nisha is trashcan designed to solve several problems such as size, accessibility and smell.
+Nisha is a trashcan designed to solve several problems such as size, accessibility and smell.
 It has four lids that open in opposite directions

 Nisha means Blossom